the practical kitchen

 The primary defining factor of a white pizza is that it's made without a tomato sauce base.
 But I don't think it's fair to define anyone — or any pizza — by what they lack.
 A white pizza has so much to celebrate!

 So when I began to hone in on my ideal white pizza recipe, I focused on what I wanted it to have.
-Namely, a blend of different cheeses, each bringing their own special skill to the table.
+Namely, a blend of four different cheeses, each bringing its own special skill to the table.
+There's gooey meltability from the mozzarella and the sharpness of the white cheddar that blends so well with tangy gems of creamy goat cheese, and the salty dusting of parmesan cheese on top to finish.

 a white pizza topped with goat cheese crumbles, thinly sliced tomatoes, and broccoli on a pizza peel.

+I used my favorite quick and easy white pizza sauce, and then any other toppings (meat or veg) are really up to you!
 There's so much flavor in the four cheese blend that you don't really need toppings.
 This is a fantastic pizza bianca (that's Italian for "white pizza") without them.
 But you can definitely add what you like!

-(And in case you're wondering why the tomatoes and broccoli aren't evenly dispersed across the pizza in these photos it's because my husband doesn't like tomatoes.
+(In case you're wondering why the tomatoes and broccoli aren't evenly dispersed across the pizza in these photos it's because my husband doesn't like tomatoes.
 I never want the food I photograph to go to waste, so I arranged the toppings so I could cut slices of broccoli white pizza for him and slices with both broccoli and thinly sliced tomatoes for me.)

 Ingredient Notes